Abeg.app is a fintech app made by young Nigerians that makes sending and receiving money fun.

 Early indications for Abeg

-Since it launched on September 22, 2018, Abeg has gained over 5800 users and processed millions of naira in transactions.
+Since Abeg app launched in September 2020, it has gained over 5800 users and processed millions of naira in transactions.
 While it is too early to call it a success, many onlookers will agree that it is headed in that direction.

 Perhaps the biggest argument for the success of Abeg is how easily it fits into the Nigerian giveaway culture on social media.
 Financial giveaways have become a key ingredient of social media marketing strategy.
 They are an easy way to grow social media accounts.
 With many young people looking for supplementary income, getting money for racking up a couple of RTs or following an account is a great deal.